-At the window node, the light levels are measured by the VEML7700 light sensor [57]; the schematic to power and send the data is shown in Figure 9.[57]; the schematic to power and send the data is shown in Figure 9.
+At the window node, the light levels are measured by the VEML7700 light sensor [56]; the schematic to power and send the data is shown in Figure 7.[53]; the schematic to power and send the data is shown in Figure 7.
 From the datasheet, the supply voltage to the sensor must be between 2.5V and 3.6V.
 As the CC3220 can also be run 3.3V, which is in the range of the VEML7700, the team chose to run the light sensor at that 3.3V.
 The VEML7700 light sensor itself was chosen from a several potential sensors.
 A primary reason for choosing the VEML7700 was its spectral response to light.
 The team wanted a sensor that had a spectral response that was similar to that of the human eye in order to achieve the most accurate light level.
-From the datasheet, there is slightly more sensitive to light with wavelengths between 550nm and 650nm, but the difference doesn't pose significant concern.
+From the datasheet, there is significant overlap between the spectral response curves of the sensor and the human eye.
+The human eye is slightly more sensitive to light with wavelengths between 550nm and 650nm, but the difference doesn't pose significant concern.
 The VEML7700 is a digital sensor.
 The sensor has an analog to digital conversion process which outputs a 16-bit integer.
 This is beneficial over an analog sensor which would require the team to use the ADC on the CC3220.
-Therefore, the sensor can communicate directly with the CC3220 via I2C protocol.
+Therefore, the sensor can communicate directly with the CC3220 via $I^2C$ protocol.
 The light sensor sub-schematic was based off a common application note within the datasheet.
-The pullup resistors, noted as R1 and R2 within Figure 9, were given a range of $2.2k\Omega$ to $4.2k\Omega$.
+The pullup resistors, noted as R1 and R2 within Figure 7, were given a range of $2.2k\Omega$ to $4.2k\Omega$ .
 The team had access to several resistors from the ECE Fundamentals sequence lab kit and decided to use $3.3k\Omega$ resistors.
 The SDA and SCL lines are connected to corresponding lines on the CC3220.

-Figure 9: Light Sensor Sub-Schematic
+Figure 7: Light Sensor Sub-Schematic

 The window shade position is controlled by the DFRobot SER0046 servomotor, which receives commands from the CC3220.
-The servomotor circuit makes use of the 2N3904 NPN transistor[58], LP0701 PMOS[59], and 1N5817-TP diode[60].
+The servomotor circuit makes use of the 2N3904 NPN transistor[57], LP0701 PMOS[58], and 1N5817-TP diode[59].
 The 2N3904 is connected to the CC3220 microcontroller.
 When a signal is sent from the CC3220 to the transistor, the PMOS is activated such that the servomotor is powered by the 6V.
 This feature was added so that the servomotor is not constantly connected to a power supply.
 The diode is connected between the 6V power supply and the ground terminals.
 Inductive energy stored within the servomotor will be dissipated as it flows through circuit.
 The servomotor has four terminals: power supply, ground, signal, and feedback.
 The power terminal, as discussed above, needs 6V.
 The signal control and feedback terminals are connected to the CC3220.
 A pulse width modulation (PWM) signal is sent from the CC3220 to the servomotor on the signal control line.
 This line provides commands to the servomotor to adjust the position of the blinds.
 The feedback line sends a 0V to 3.3V signal from the servomotor.
 The analog signal from the feedback line will be deciphered by the CC3220 using the analog to digital convertor.

-Figure 10: Servomotor Sub-Schematic
+Figure 8: Servomotor Sub-Schematic